trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-However, we can see that the median time to process a cardiac arrest and get the units rolling is about 42.5 seconds.
-The median time that we are on the phone is significantly longer, around 8.5 minutes.
+However, we can see that the median time to process a cardiac arrest and get the units rolling is about 55 seconds.
+The median time that we are on the phone is significantly longer, 388 seconds.
 That is to be expected since the calltaker is likely giving T-CPR instructions while the units are en route.

 ### Mental Health Analyses

 With the advent of Marcus' Law in Virginia, there has been an emphasis on how mental health calls are processed and serviced.
 The following analyses will focus on the mental health calls that have been defined as such after consultation with DCHS.

 ::: {.cell}